 5. Sell Your Used Bike To A Pawn or Sporting Goods Shop

-Many modern bike shops don’t bother with buying and selling used bikes anymore.
+If you're lucky there might be a used sporting goods shop near you that'll buy used bikes.
+Many modern bike shops don't bother with buying and selling used bikes anymore.
 One of the quickest ways to turn your used bike into cash is to find a local pawnshop.
-The old fashioned, if inelegant, way to turn something like your used bike into quick cash.
-If you’re lucky, you may have a shop nearby that specializes in buying, selling, and consigning used sporting equipment.
+The old-fashioned, if inelegant, way to turn something like your used bike into quick cash.
+If you're lucky, you may have a shop nearby that specializes in buying, selling, and consigning used sporting equipment.

-The advantage here is being able to sell locally, and having the convenience of completing a transaction the same day you decide to walk in.
+These guys might buy your bike, but for the right price?
+The advantage here is being able to sell locally and having the convenience of completing a transaction the same day you decide to walk in.
 The major concern, however, is getting maximum value for your bike.
 Many shops may lack the expertise to understand what your bike is really worth, or they may simply be unable to give you the amount you want.
 The lack of competitive buyers in a marketplace can prevent you from getting the highest return, or even the true market value of your bike.
-You might not even have a local place in your town to sell you used bike to.
-If that’s the case, then the Internet is the only place to go.
+You might not even have a local place in your town to sell your used bike to.
+If that's the case, then the Internet is the only place to go.